amazingshellyyy/covid19-api/readme.md

 *2020 Mar 30 updates: start collecting US states data which includes 50 U.S states, 1 federal disctrict, and 5 inhabited territories.

-- County Data is updated every hour!
+- County Data is updated twice every day at 9am UCT and 3pm UCT!
-- State Data is updated every 3 hours!
+- State Data is updated everyday at 12pm UCT!

 :star:Please star this repo to support my effort!
 Thank you so much!:star: